uziwhoavg/Module_6_UZINCU608_PTO2403_Group-C_UZI-NCUBE_JSL06/README.md

 ## Instructions:

-1. **Setup Project Files**: Begin by creating three files: `index.html`, `index.css`, and `index.js`.
-Link your CSS and JS files to your HTML document.

-2. **HTML Structure**: Build the HTML structure for your application.
-Include placeholders for the menu items and the order summary.
-Consider using `<div>` elements with appropriate IDs or classes for styling and scripting.

-3. **Styling**: Use CSS to style your menu and order summary.
-Make the user interface visually appealing, and ensure that it's responsive and easy to navigate.
+1. **Use the Project Files:** Begin by accessing the starter code in the JSL06 GitHub repo.

-4. **JavaScript Implementation**: Use the provided starter code in `index.js` as a foundation for your application.
+2. **JavaScript Implementation**: Use the provided starter code in `index.js` as a foundation for your application.
 The starter code contains placeholders for key functions and comments to guide you through the implementation.

     - `menu`: The `menu` object contains sample menu data, including categories and items.
 You can expand this menu with more items if needed.